jasminetpm/ai-project-predicting-optimal-plant-growth-conditions/README.md

 ## Overview
-Overview of the submitted folder and the folder structure.
+Overview of the folder and the folder structure.

 ```
 project-folder/